 The Godlee telescopes could therefore be regarded as a tried and tested combination in which the City, members of the branch and, indeed, Sir Howard could have every confidence.
 The ancillary 6" f/6 plate camera mounted on the refractor was an obvious choice for wide field photography, particularly for mapping starfields and for comets.
 Again there were precedents in the large number of short focal length astrographic lenses of similar aperture in use at the time in America, some of which had been supplied by Sir Howard after trial and error designs had been tested at Greenwich.

 The main high-ceiling Octagon room, with its superb views across the city from the tall windows in six of its eight walls, houses the meeting room equipped with projection screen and digital projector/PC.
 The Octagon room is an open forum for informal discussions every Thursday evening throughout the year (except the winter session lecture evenings currently held at the MMU in the John Dalton Building and the Christmas/New Year break) where groups of like-minded people can talk about current astronomical topics and events.
-It has also used occasionally for meetings of NWGAS and others.
+It has also been used occasionally for meetings of NWGAS and others.
 It was also the room used for telescope making classes.
 Mirror making was a popular activity thanks to Mr Steve Hodgkinson and complete telescopes were constructed for subsequent loan to members of the Society.
 Several members assembled electronically controlled, Scotch-type camera drives for wide field astrophotography.

 The library, which contains a large collection of astronomical reference books (some dating back to the 19th century) and journals, is located in the Annexe room to the rear.
 The MAS are fortunate in possessing a complete set of Journals of the British Astronomical Association dating from 1890.
 The library also includes several books presented to the Society by their authors.